Zhang-Feiran/ERiSS/about.md

 - **bias** as a source of error introduced in different stages of research

 ## Assessment Model
-This course's assessments emphasize the development and mastery of skills and competencies.
-Assessments may take many forms, such as poster presentations, annotated bibliographies, written proposals, and capstone project gallery walks.
+This course's assessments emphasize the learners' development and progress towards the learner profile.
+Specifically, the assessments use a standards-based approach with six criteria from the learner profile and four mastery levels for each.
+A complete assessment rubric can be found here.